madhugilla/CreateMapping/README.md

 ```

 (In Bash, use `export` or the earlier `set` examples.
 Remember the double underscore `__` represents the `:` hierarchy separator.)

+Security note: DO NOT commit real credentials or API keys into `appsettings.json`.
+Use user secrets (`dotnet user-secrets`) or environment variables in CI/CD.
+The sample `appsettings.json` values should be replaced locally and excluded from commits if they contain anything sensitive.

 ### Azure OpenAI Deployment Notes